Liverpool Cathedral: Stained glass

 The firm of James Powell and Sons (Whitefriars), Ltd., of London, provided most of the stained glass designs.
 John William Brown (1842–1928) designed the Te Deum window in the east end of the cathedral, as well as the original windows for the Lady Chapel, which was heavily damaged during German bombing raids in 1940.
 The glass in the Lady Chapel was replaced with designs, based on the originals, by James Humphries Hogan (1883–1948).
 He was one of the most prolific of the Powell and Sons designers; his designs can also be seen in the large north and south windows in the central space of the cathedral (each 100 feet tall).
 Later artists include William Wilson (1905–1972), who began his work at Liverpool Cathedral after the death of Hogan, Herbert Hendrie (1887–1946), and Carl Edwards (1914–1985), who designed the Benedicite window in the west front.
 The cathedral has approximately 1,700 m2 of stained glass.

 Burials

 Bishop Chavasse and Sir Giles Gilbert Scott are buried in the precinct of the cathedral, the former in Founder's Plot, and the latter at the west end of the site.
 Clergy buried within the cathedral include the bishops Albert David and David Sheppard.
-Among the benefactors whose remains are buried in the cathedral are The 1st Baron Vestey and his brother, Sir Edmund Vestey, and Frederick Radcliffe.
+Among the benefactors whose remains are buried in the cathedral are The 1st Baron Vestey and his brother, Sir Edmund Vestey, and Sir Frederick Morton Radcliffe and his wife Lady Maggie Radcliffe.
 The ashes of the donor of the cathedral bells, Thomas Bartlett, are interred in a casket in the ringing room.
 At the rear of the memorial to the 55th (West Lancashire) Division rest the ashes of Lieutenant-General Sir Hugh Jeudwine, who commanded the division from its formation in 1916 until the end of the First World War.
-Victoria Cross recipient Sergeant Arthur Herbert Lindsay Richardson (1872–1932), is buried here, having been re-interred from the St. James Cemetery.
+Victoria Cross recipient Sergeant Arthur Herbert Lindsay Richardson is buried here, having been re-interred from the St. James Cemetery.

+Depictions

+An original painting of the cathedral by Judy Joel appears on the First Class stamp in the Royal Mail's 2024 series of special Christmas stamps.